Warwicko/patches/README.md

 # Signature Patches
 Signature patches are created to be used alongside Atmosphere for loading certain homebrew from the home menu.
+If you need assistance setting up Atmosphere, the recommended guide is https://rentry.org/SwitchHackingIsEasy

+Atmosphere 1.0.0 was recently released, and many important files were renamed.
+See https://rentry.org/MigrateToAtmosphere1_0_0 for assistance with migrating from previous Atmosphere versions.

 ## How to install Signature Patches